deepset-ai/haystack-website/src/pages/docs/versions/master/latest/site/en/api/api/retriever.md

 - `epsilon`: epsilon parameter of optimizer
 - `weight_decay`: weight decay parameter of optimizer
 - `grad_acc_steps`: number of steps to accumulate gradient over before back-propagation is done
+- `use_amp`: Whether to use automatic mixed precision (AMP) or not.
+The options are:
+            "O0" (FP32)
+            "O1" (Mixed Precision)
+            "O2" (Almost FP16)
+            "O3" (Pure FP16).
+            For more information, refer to: https://nvidia.github.io/apex/amp.html
 - `optimizer_name`: what optimizer to use (default: TransformersAdamW)
 - `num_warmup_steps`: number of warmup steps
 - `optimizer_correct_bias`: Whether to correct bias in optimizer